joshwinemmanuel/fleetautomation/README.md

 ### Step 2: Open Script

-Open the file named "CN_EU_CP_HNP_v4.5.py" in your preferred code editor.
+Open the file named **"CN_EU_CP_HNP_v4.5.py"** for weekly report generation and **"EU_Fleet_Daily_v1.0.py"** for daily reports in your preferred code editor.

 ### Step 3: Configure Weeks Details

-Open the file named "filter_data.csv" and enter the details for the weeks using any spreadsheet application.
-You can use the "Fleet Report" sheet in Feishu or any other spreadsheet application.
+Open the file named **"filter_data.csv"** and enter the details for the weeks using any spreadsheet application.
+You can use the **"Fleet Report"** sheet in Feishu or any other spreadsheet application.

 ### Step 4: Replace Input Data

-Replace the placeholder "inputfromfmp.csv" with the actual CSV file downloaded from FMP (Fleet Management Platform) or any other data source.
+Replace the placeholder **"inputfromfmp.csv"** with the actual CSV file downloaded from FMP.
 Update the following line in the script accordingly:

 ```python
 data_df = pd.read_csv('inputfromfmp.csv')